Student Funding Policies

 Permission To Work

-Graduate students are expected to be full-time students conducting their studies and research.
+Fully funded PhD and MFA students are expected to be full-time students conducting their studies and research.
 On occasion another funding opportunity may arise.
 When that situation occurs permission to receive remuneration must be requested.

 A Graduate Student Permission to work Request Form is required when students are receiving additional pay if any of the following conditions are met: